bixb922/crank-organ/doc-software/README.md

 The &#11013; symbol will go up one level in the previous diagram.

-Next to the battery is the % remaining (100%=battery full, 0%=battery empty) and the remaining estimated operating time in hours:minutes (21 hours 29 minutes on the example).
+If the battery has been calibrated: Next to the battery is the % remaining (100%=battery full, 0%=battery empty) and the remaining estimated operating time in hours:minutes (21 hours 29 minutes on the example).

 When the battery symbol &#x1f50b; turns to &#x1faab;, then the computed battery level is low.
 The counters are reset  when pressing the "Battery counters set to zero" on the home page.
 The time is the estimated operating time remaining in hours:minutes, based on the use history.